21 Benefits of olive oil for health

 What is meant by antioxidant?

-Antioxidants are compound that inhibits oxidation.
+Antioxidants are compounds that inhibit oxidation.

-What is oxidation and why it is to be inhibited?
+What is oxidation, and why is it to be inhibited?

-Oxidation is a chemical reaction that produces free radicals (unstable atoms that gain and lose electrons and damage the cell) which leads to a chain reaction that may damage the cells.
+Oxidation is a chemical reaction that produces free radicals (unstable atoms that gain and lose electrons and damage the cell), which leads to a chain reaction that may damage the cells.
 Free radicals are the main cause of aging and illness.

-Remedy for stomach ulcers:
+3. Remedy for stomach ulcers:

 4. Prevention of stroke:

-As we already discussed olive oil is monounsaturated which means it produces good cholesterol (HDL) so it removes the plaque in arteries and makes them open for a good supply of blood.
+As we already discussed, olive oil is monounsaturated, which means it produces good cholesterol (HDL), so it removes the plaque in arteries and makes them open for a good supply of blood.

-The Carotid artery carries blood to the brain which if blocked can lead to stroke so olive oil prevents it from being blocked.
+The carotid artery carries blood to the brain, which, if blocked, can lead to stroke, so olive oil prevents it from being blocked.

 5. Anti-inflammatory properties:

 Olive oil has anti-inflammatory properties like ibuprofen.
-Ibuprofen is a drug used for anti-inflammation, similarly, olive oil has also anti-inflammatory properties besides the other properties we discussed earlier.
+Ibuprofen is a drug used for anti-inflammation; similarly, olive oil also has anti-inflammatory properties besides the other properties we discussed earlier.

-Some research also shows that extra virgin olive oil decreases the level of C-reactive protein (CRP) which is an inflammatory marker.
+Some research also shows that extra virgin olive oil decreases the level of C-reactive protein (CRP), which is an inflammatory marker.

 6. Help in weight loss: